busstoptaktik/geodesy/comments/000-comment.md

 // The same pipeline in Ghastly YAML Shorthand (GYS) let gys = "cart ellps: intl | helmert x:-87 y:-96 z:-120 | cart inv ellps:GRS80";
 ```

+A description is considered GYS, and internally translated to YAML, if at least one of these conditions is met:

+1. It begins and/or ends with a `|` character, i.e. an empty step.
+2. It contains a space-delimited `|` character, i.e. the sequence `_|_`.
+3. It is wrapped in square brackets: `[cart ellps: intl]`.

 ### Comming attractions